MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-transparentbridgingservice.md

 ---
-Description: 'Serves as a placeholder for the service inside the switch that learns MAC addresses and serves as a bridge between the Msvm\_VirtualEthernetSwitch and Msvm\_DynamicForwardingEntry classes.' ms.assetid: 'E617DBC3-F5DD-4875-B3CC-E120A2218EBE'
+Description: Serves as a placeholder for the service inside the switch that learns MAC addresses and serves as a bridge between the Msvm\_VirtualEthernetSwitch and Msvm\_DynamicForwardingEntry classes. ms.assetid: E617DBC3-F5DD-4875-B3CC-E120A2218EBE
-title: 'Msvm\_TransparentBridgingService class'
+title: Msvm\_TransparentBridgingService class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_TransparentBridgingService class